Skip to main content

 Call me back Email us

-To become a Deputy, an application needs to be made to the Court of Protection, providing detailed information regarding the circumstances of the person without “capacity”.
-The court will review their situation and appoint an appropriate Deputy to take responsibility.
+To become a Deputy, an application needs to be made to the Court of Protection, providing detailed information regarding the circumstances of the person without capacity.
+The court will review their situation and appoint a Deputy to take responsibility.

 We work with people from many backgrounds.
 Our cases include children, young adults and the elderly.
-Some people do not realise they have a claim for negligence until they speak to us, and then they find managing a significant award overwhelming.
+Many people find managing a significant sum of money overwhelming.
 We can help with this.

 An award may consist of a lump sum as well as annual income payments.
 We take financial advice regarding investment and can then either apply to the Court for a Deputy to manage the award for someone who does not have mental capacity, or we can apply for a Personal Injury Trust to manage the award if the claimant is physically damaged, but retains mental capacity.